trichards-symplr/distill-cli/README.md

 - **Text**: Writes the summary to a `.txt` file
 - **Word**: Creates a Microsoft Word (`.docx`) document with the summary
 - **Markdown**: Creates a `.md` file with formatted summary
-- **Slack**: Sends the summary to a Slack webhook
+- **Slack**: Sends the summary to one or more Slack webhooks
 - **SlackSplit**: Writes the summary to a `.txt` file AND sends it to Slack
-- **Teams**: Sends the summary as an adaptive card to Microsoft Teams
+- **Teams**: Sends the summary as an adaptive card to one or more Microsoft Teams webhooks
 - **TeamsSplit**: Writes the summary to a `.txt` file AND sends it to Teams

 ### Teams and Slack Integration

 For the **Teams** and **TeamsSplit** output types, you will be asked for a short title that will be used when creating the AdaptiveCard.

-To use Microsoft Teams, you will need to create a workflow in Teams that will post to a chat or channel webhook.
-Copy that webhook into the Teams section of the **config.toml** file.

-Similarly, for Slack integration, you'll need to create a [Slack webhook](https://api.slack.com/messaging/webhooks) and add it to your `config.toml`.
+To use Microsoft Teams or Slack, you'll need to configure webhook endpoints in your `config.toml` file.
+See the [Configuring Webhook Endpoints](#configuring-webhook-endpoints) section for details.

 # Config settings